uccser/cs-field-guide/text/en/chapters/computer-vision.md

 The most important to distinguish with the word *image* and *digital image* even though they are frequently used interchangeably.
 So then what is an image?
 An image may be described as an *artificial resemblance*, hereby a painting or even sculpture may be considered an image.
 This definition allows for all forms of images from familiar images such as drawings or photos to that of the mind.

 So what is a *digital image* and why are they special?
 Well a digital image is a numerical representation of a two-dimensional image.
-The most common type of digital image is raster images, these images are made up of a finite set of digital images.
+In this chapter the representation we use is known as a raster image, these images are made up of a finite set of pixels.
+A pixel being the smallest element of an image holding values that represent some colour illumination.

+{comment TODO interactive of raster image here.}

 ### The Human Eye